-Adapted from J. Howard's article, "Four Myths about Service-Learning," printed in the Michigan Journal of Community Service-Learning Course Design Workbook.
+The following myths are adapted from Jeffrey Howard's article, "Four Myths about Service-Learning," printed in the Michigan Journal of Community Service-Learning Course Design Workbook.

-Academic service-learning is the same as student community service and co-curricular service learning.
+1. The myth of terminology: Academic service learning is the same as student community service and co-curricular service learning.

-Academic service-learning is just a new name for internships (or student teaching or practica).
+2. The myth of conceptualization: Academic service learning is just a new name for internships (or student teaching or practica).

-Academic service-learning is the addition of community service to a traditional course.
+4. The myth of marginality: Academic service learning is the addition of community service to a traditional course.

 Grafting a community service requirement or option onto an otherwise unchanged academic course does not constitute academic service learning.
 While such models abound, the interpretation marginalizes the learning in, from, and with the community, and precludes transforming students’ community experiences into learning.
 To realize service learning’s full potential as a pedagogy, community experiences must be considered in the context of, and integrated with, the other planned learning strategies and resources in the course.